Past Hall of Fame Inductees

 Denver City Councilwoman (1975-2003)

-Former Denver City Councilwoman Cathy Reynolds is an institution in Denver polititcs.
+Former Denver City Councilwoman Cathy Reynolds is an institution in Denver politics.
 In 1975, she was one of the first two women elected to Denver government and she was elected to be City Council President an impressive five times.
 As a member of the Special Projects Committee, she was instrumental in approving and building the original Colorado Convention Center.
 Cathy believed that the Center should be located in the heart of downtown and fought for its current location at 14th & California St. In 1997, she was one of the first to agree that the time was right to double the size of the center and she worked diligently to ensure that the expansion received voter approval in November 1999.
 She is still actively involved as a board member of the Convention Center Hotel Authority.
-Her other contributions on the Special Projects Committee include the development of the Denver Performing Arts Complex, Denver International Airport, Pepsi Center and the development of the 16th Street Mall.
+Her other contributions on the Special Projects Committee include the development of the Denver Performing Arts Complex, Denver International Airport, Pepsi Center (now Ball Arena) and the development of the 16th Street Mall.

 Ray Baker has been instrumental in changing the face of Denver’s sports scene.
-He served as the chair of both the Denver Metropolitan Major League Baseball Stadium District and the Denver Metropolitan Football District Stadium, helping to ensure that both stadiums were completed on time and on budget.
+He served as the chair of both the Denver Metropolitan Major League Baseball Stadium District and the Denver Metropolitan Football District Stadium, helping to Mensure that both stadiums were completed on time and on budget.
 In 1986, he and former professional basketball player Bill Harnzlik started the Gold Crown Foundation.
 The nonprofit group began with about 150 kids at a basketball camp.
 Today, more than 20,000 kids participate in Gold Crown Foundation programs and it has become one of the largest junior high basketball leagues in the state.
 In 1998, Gold Crown opened the Coca-Cola All Star Park in Lakewood, an athletic field for kids that is a mini-replica of Coors Field.
 Ray Baker has left his mark on the Mile High City, both in helping children realize the values that come from athletic competition, and in changing the landscape of the city with two of the nation’s most beautiful sports facilities.